thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 range, effects of end coils and nonuniform coil pitch influence the accuracy of analytical predictions.

-For compression springs, the REPORT 2 menu item will produce an informational message any time that more than 80 % of available deflection (%\_AVAIL\_DEFLECT) is used at the second load point.
+For compression springs, the REPORT 2 tab will produce an informational message any time that more than 80 % of available deflection (%\_AVAIL\_DEFLECT) is used at the second load point.
 Note that the default start point (startup) supplied with ODOP:Spring has